soverenio/docs/docs/administration/managing-gateways.md

 # Managing gateways

-Soveren allows you to manage multiple gateways.
+Soveren allows you to deploy multiple gateways.
-You may want to create more than one gateway if you need to monitor groups of services separately and for analysis sustainability.
+You may want to create more than one gateway if you need to monitor groups of services separately and increase performance and availability.

-You can see and manage your gateways from the [gateways page](https://app.soveren.io/gateways).
+You can browse and manage your gateways from the [gateways page](https://app.soveren.io/gateways).

 ![Gateways](../../img/dashboards/Gateways.png "Gateways")